edsml-sm1122/irp/README.md

 ## Documentation

 Detailed documentation for each aspect of the work, including the architecture of the MLP and LSTM models, data preprocessing steps, and analysis strategy, can be found [here](https://github.com/ese-msc-2022/irp-sm1122/blob/main/reports/sm1122-finalreport.pdf).
+The readme (this) is a brief introduction to help make sense the codes.

 A brief documentaion for part of the functions can be found [here](https://github.com/ese-msc-2022/irp-sm1122/tree/main/codeFinal/doc/build/html).